 We will aim to determine all complaints within 10 days of receipt.
-We will publish information on our success rate in meeting this target.
 The Trust will maintain records of all complaints and their outcome.

 If on investigation the Trust's original decision is upheld, then the Trust has a duty to inform the complainant of their right to appeal to the Information Commissioner's office.